MaxAFriedrich/ansible-roles/install-mullvad/README.md

 # install-mullvad

-This role installs Mullvad VPN on Debian-based systems.
+Installs Mullvad VPN from the official repository.

+Usage

+- hosts: all
+  roles:
+    - install-mullvad